List of Hellsing characters: The Doctor

 The Doctor (or "Doc") (博士（ドク）, Doctor (Doku or Dokuta)), is Millennium's top scientist in the fields of physiology and technology, and the genius behind many of their projects.
 His name tag reveals his name to be "Avondale Napyeer".
-An unstable and eccentric genius, the Doctor digs up the body of Mina Harker, code named "The Shi", from her grave to create a Nazi vampire army out of 1,000 volunteers in the Letztes Battalion.
-The Doctor also saves the Major's life in the aftermath of Hellsing: The Dawn.
+An unstable and eccentric genius, the Doctor and other Millennium agents dig up the body of Mina Harker, code named "The Shi", from her grave to create artificial vampires.
+The Doctor also saves the Major's life in the aftermath of the Battle of Berlin.
 He is also the creator of Schrödinger whom he frequently scolds.
-After the Major dies, the Doctor attempts to flee the exploding Hindenburg II to rebuild his research before being confronted by a dying Walter.
+After the Major dies, the Doctor attempts to flee the exploding Hindenburg II (Deus ex Machina in the OVA series)to rebuild his research before being confronted by a dying Walter.
 Vexed by Walter accusing him of being a fraud, the Doctor attempts to detonate the explosive charge in the youth before losing his limbs and hitting the ground while dragging the curtain covering Mina's skeleton.
-Seeing Mina's skeleton, noting the woman's history and her possessing faint traces of Alucard's being in her bones, Walter notes that all the Doctor has produced are mere imitation vampires for all of his efforts, before crushing the scientist to death under debris.
+Seeing Mina's skeleton, noting the woman's history and her possessing faint traces of Alucard's being in her bones, Walter says that all the Doctor has produced are mere imitation vampires for all of his efforts, before crushing the scientist to death under debris.